On this page...

 - 567 IAC Chapter 62: Effluent and Pretreatment Standards: Other Effluent Limits or Prohibitions - prohibited discharges; secondary treatment standards; federal effluent and pretreatment standards; reuse of treated effluent.

-- 567 IAC Chapter 63: Monitoring, Analytical, and Reporting Requirements - pollutant test procedures; requirements for monitoring records, toxicity testing, and bypassing; monitoring tables; references the Supporting Document for Permit Monitoring Frequency Determination.
+- 567 IAC Chapter 63: Monitoring, Analytical, and Reporting Requirements - pollutant test procedures; requirements for monitoring records, toxicity testing, and bypassing; monitoring tables; references the Supporting Document for Permit Monitoring Frequency Determination (330.21 KB) .pdf .

-- 567 IAC Chapter 67: Standards for the Land Application of Sewage Sludge - sewage sludge requirements.
+- 567 IAC Chapter 67: Standards for the Land Application of Sewage Sludge - land application, reporting, and testing requirements for sewage sludge.

 The chapters above are regularly updated through the state's rulemaking process.
 Please refer to the Current NPDES Rulemaking Actions section below for more information on any proposed rule changes.

 Executive Order 10 (EO10) signed by the Governor on January 10, 2023, requires all state agencies to identify administrative rule chapters that will be retained or rescinded.
-The EO10 process for both the review of existing rule chapters and the reauthorization of rule chapters will include public engagement with the opportunity for meaningful input throughout the process.
-More information on the proposed changes to the wastewater rules that will be made as part of the EO10 process is available on the Water Quality Bureau Rulemaking webpage.
+The EO10 process for both the review of existing rule chapters and the reauthorization of rule chapters includes public engagement with the opportunity for meaningful input throughout the process.
+More information on the changes to the wastewater rules that were made in Spring 2025 as part of the EO10 process is available on the Water Quality Bureau Rulemaking webpage.

 When the NPDES Section is considering a change to the wastewater rules, a draft rule package is developed and a public meeting is scheduled to gather initial stakeholder input on the draft rules.
 After the initial stakeholder comments are incorporated into the draft rules, the NPDES Section prepares an internal rulemaking package for review by DNR Legal staff and the Governor's Office.
 Once DNR Legal staff and the Governor's office have reviewed and approved the proposed rule, the rulemaking package is presented to the Iowa DNR Environmental Protection Commission (EPC) for approval as a Notice of Intended Action (NOIA).
 If approved by the EPC, it is published in the Iowa Administrative Bulletin (IAB) as an NOIA.
 Once the NOIA is published, the rule is discussed at the next legislative Administrative Rules Review Committee (ARRC) meeting.
 After a public comment period in which hearings are held and comments are accepted, the proposed rule is presented to the EPC for approval as a Final Rule.
 If a final rule is approved by the EPC, after consideration of public comments, it is published in the Administrative Bulletin as a Final Rule.
 The final rule will be presented to the ARRC after it is published and before it becomes effective.
 Please see the summary steps below: